 I find myself returning time and again to a period between the Civil War and the Depression for both fiction and nonfiction, and I hope to refine my knowledge of this particular era in U.S. history.
-I enjoy research and digging through facts, and love to bring stories to life for readers who may think history is dry and dull.
+I enjoy research and love to bring stories to life for readers who may think history is dry and dull.

 I have previously published books for younger readers.
 My biography, Civil War Doctor: The Story of Mary Walker (Morgan Reynolds; 2007) was chosen unanimously for the Amelia Bloomer Project, which is sponsored by the Social Responsibilities Roundtable of the American Library

 Earlier, my young adult historical novel, A Diamond in the Dust (Dial, 2001) was a 2002 Young Adult Library Services Association “Best Books for Young Adults” nominee.